ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

     - `admin.url`\
       Ghost instance's alternative url only for accessing its [Admin API](https://docs.ghost.org/admin-api).
 This is a hardening measure to allow differentiate between the regular traffic towards the Ghost instance and requests meant only for the Admin API.
 Notice that the domain name for the Admin API is different from the one in the `url` parameter set before.

+      > [!NOTE]
+      > **Remember to associate the hostnames in both URLs to the Traefik service's IP**\
+      > As you could have done for accessing the Traefik dashboard or Headlamp, you can add in the `hosts` file of your client system another entry right below the one you may have setup already:
+      >
+      > ~~~txt
+      > 10.7.0.1 traefik.homelab.cloud headlamp.homelab.cloud
+      > 10.7.0.1 ghost.homelab.cloud ghostadmin.homelab.cloud
+      > ~~~
+      >
+      > This way, rather than having one bloated `hosts` line with all the DNS names related to the Traefik service IP, you can have those hostnames separated for clarity.

     - `server`\
       This block has the parameters declaring through which IP (the `host` value) and `port` the Ghost instance has to listen.
 In this case, Ghost will listen through all available IPs (`0.0.0.0`) in the port 2368, which is the default one for Ghost.